earlfogel/food/README.md

 Or make a half recipe in an 8x8 pan and bake for 45 minutes.

+If baked just right, it will be sticky on top when it cools.

 Variation: use root beer instead of tea and coke.

 ## Felix's Apple Cake